Cemsavas/SharedPreferences_Kotlin_Android/README.md

 Best practice with an example of user name and age is easy way to learn what is purpose of SharedPreferences

+Save Data , Load data and delete data with SharedPreferences

 Please do not hesitate to contact me if you hae queries